ADD CONDITION

 Kroger Cherry Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

-For adults and children 5 years and over, dissolve 1 lozenge slowly in your mouth and repeat every 2 hours as needed or as directed by a doctor.
-For children under 5 years, ask a doctor.
+Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.

-Are there any warnings I should be aware of?
+Are there any warnings for sore throat?

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-If you are pregnant or breastfeeding, ask a health professional before use.
+If you are pregnant or breastfeeding, you should ask a health professional before use.

-What should I do if the bag of Kroger Cherry Cough Drops is torn or open?
+What should I do if the bag of cough drops is torn or open?

-Do not use the product if the bag is torn or open.
+Do not use the cough drops if the bag is torn or open.

 Packaging Info